Twopence (British pre-decimal coin): Design

 The 1797 coin was minted in copper, with a weight of 2 oz and a diameter of 1.6 in.
 The obverse features a right-facing portrait of George III, and incused into the rim are the words GEORGIUS III·D·G·REX.
 The initial K appears on the lowest fold of the drapery at the base of the effigy, indicating that the design is the work of the German engraver Conrad Heinrich Küchler.
 The reverse, also designed by Kuchler, shows a left-facing seated figure of Britannia, with a trident held loosely in her left hand and an olive branch in her outstretched right.
 There are waves about her feet, with a small ship to the left and a Union Jack shield below and to the right.
 On the upper part of the rim is incused the word BRITANNIA and on the lower part the date 1797.
 The word SOHO appears next to the shield, indicating that the coin came from the Soho Mint.

-Nickname (diminutive)

-Tuppence, sometimes abbreviated to “Tuppy” is a diminutive or nickname, often given to a young child; cf. the fictional detective Prudence "Tuppence" Cowley, and the actress Tuppence Middleton, who takes her name from her mother's childhood nickname.
-It may relate to the smallness of the coin - the small coin used as Maundy money after the 1820s.
-It may also relate to its relative rarity, being produced initially in 1797 as a very large “cartwheel” copper coin and thereafter only as Maundy money as a rare and very small silver coin, largely given away only by the monarch.
-Only a few thousand are produced each year by the Royal Mint.